ladrians/RoboND-WhereAmI-Project-P6/README.md

 All frequencies were lowered from the default values to get better performance for a small rover because it is not neccesary to set a very high rate.
 Besides all the warnings detailed from the Navigation stack were minimized.

- * controller_frequency: 4.0
+ * `controller_frequency` set to 4Hz
- * planner_frequency: 4.0
+ * `planner_frequency` set to 4Hz.

 Patience parameters were increased to be more tolerant to possible problems such as bottlenecks:

- * controller_patience: 1.0
+ * `controller_patience` set to 1Hz.
- * planner_patience: 1.0
+ * `planner_patience` set to 1Hz.

-The `TrajectoryPlannerROS` base local planner was selected, the alternative DWAPlannerROS (Dynamic Window Approach) was tested too.
+The `TrajectoryPlannerROS` base local planner was selected, the alternative [DWAPlannerROS](http://wiki.ros.org/dwa_local_planner) (Dynamic Window Approach) was tested too but the result were not satisfactory.

-For the global planner the default selection was used: NavfnROS.
+For the `global planner` the default selection was used: [NavfnROS](http://wiki.ros.org/navfn).

 #### costmap_common_params.yaml

- * map_type: `voxel` for `ls_bot` and `costmap` for `udacity_bot`.
+ * `map_type`: `voxel` for `ls_bot` and `costmap` for `udacity_bot`.
- * obstacle_range: The default maximum distance from the robot at which an obstacle will be inserted into the cost map in meters.
+ * `obstacle_range`: The default maximum distance from the robot at which an obstacle will be inserted into the cost map in meters.
 2.5 for `ls_bot` and 4.0 for `udacity_bot`.
- * raytrace_range: The default range in meters at which to raytrace out obstacles from the map using sensor data; 3.0.
+ * `raytrace_range`: The default range in meters at which to raytrace out obstacles from the map using sensor data; 3.0.
- * transform_tolerance: the default value was set higher, in general a value of 0.2 or 0.3 on both rovers.
+ * `transform_tolerance`: the default value was set higher, in general a value of 0.2 or 0.3 on both rovers.
- * inflation_radius: determines the minimum distance between the robot geometry and the obstacles; set a conservative value of 0.3.
+ * `inflation_radius`: determines the minimum distance between the robot geometry and the obstacles; set a conservative value of 0.3.
- * robot_radius: the distance a circular robot should be clear of the obstacle; set a conservative value of 0.30.
+ * `robot_radius`: the distance a circular robot should be clear of the obstacle; set a conservative value of 0.30.
- * footprint: as the robot is not circular [ [0.2, 0.2], [-0.2, 0.2], [-0.2, -0.2], [0.2, -0.2] ]
+ * `footprint`: as the robot is not circular [ [0.2, 0.2], [-0.2, 0.2], [-0.2, -0.2], [0.2, -0.2] ]
- * sim_time: The amount of time to forward-simulate trajectories in seconds; increased little by little up to 2.0.
+ * `sim_time`: The amount of time to forward-simulate trajectories in seconds; increased little by little up to 2.0.
- * xy_goal_tolerance: The tolerance in meters for the controller in the x & y distance when achieving a goal; 0.1.
+ * `xy_goal_tolerance`: The tolerance in meters for the controller in the x & y distance when achieving a goal; 0.1.
- * yaw_goal_tolerance: The tolerance in radians for the controller in yaw/rotation when achieving its goal; increased to 0.3.
+ * `yaw_goal_tolerance`: The tolerance in radians for the controller in yaw/rotation when achieving its goal; increased to 0.3.

 #### global_costmap_params.yaml and local_costmap_params.yaml

 Lowered all frequency parameters:

- * update_frequency: 10.0
+ * `update_frequency` set to 10Hz.
- * publish_frequency: 5.0
+ * `publish_frequency` set to 5Hz.

 Lowered the size of the global map to 15x15 and local map to 5x5.

 Increased the map resolution to improve performance:

- * resolution: increased to 0.1.
+ * `resolution` increased to 0.1.

 Played with different plugin layers such as StaticLayer, VoxelLayer and InflationLayer.

 #### base_local_planner_params.yaml

- * acc_lim_x: The x acceleration limit of the robot was decreased to 1.0meters/sec^2.
+ * `acc_lim_x`: The x acceleration limit of the robot was decreased to 1.0meters/sec^2.
- * acc_lim_theta: the The y acceleration limit of the robot, used the default of 2.5meters/sec^2 for `ls_bot` and 1.0meters/sec^2 for `udacity_bot`.
+ * `acc_lim_theta`: the The y acceleration limit of the robot, used the default of 2.5meters/sec^2 for `ls_bot` and 1.0meters/sec^2 for `udacity_bot`.
- *  min_vel_theta: The minimum rotational velocity allowed for the base set to -0.9radians/sec.
+ * `min_vel_theta`: The minimum rotational velocity allowed for the base set to -0.9radians/sec.
- * max_vel_theta: The maximum rotational velocity allowed for the base set to 0.9radians/sec.
+ * `max_vel_theta`: The maximum rotational velocity allowed for the base set to 0.9radians/sec.
- * max_vel_x: The maximum forward velocity allowed for the base set to 0.6meters/sec.
+ * `max_vel_x`: The maximum forward velocity allowed for the base set to 0.6meters/sec.
- * min_vel_x: The minimum forward velocity allowed for the base set to 0.1 meters/sec.
+ * `min_vel_x`: The minimum forward velocity allowed for the base set to 0.1 meters/sec.
- * escape_vel: Speed used for driving during escapes lowered to -0.3meters/sec to react faster.
+ * `escape_vel`: Speed used for driving during escapes lowered to -0.3meters/sec to react faster.

 Forward Simulation Parameters

- * sim_time: Increased the amount of time to forward-simulate trajectories to 1.7 seconds.
+ * `sim_time`: Increased the amount of time to forward-simulate trajectories to 1.7 seconds.
- * sim_granularity: The step size to take between points on a given trajectory increased to 0.1m.
+ * `sim_granularity`: The step size to take between points on a given trajectory increased to 0.1m.
- * vx_samples: Inreased the number of samples to use when exploring the x velocity space to 6m.
+ * `vx_samples`: Inreased the number of samples to use when exploring the x velocity space to 6m.
- * vtheta_samples: Decreased the number of samples to use when exploring the theta velocity to 10.
+ * `vtheta_samples`: Decreased the number of samples to use when exploring the theta velocity to 10.

 Trajectory scoring parameters

- * meter_scoring: Changed to True to assume that goal_distance and path_distance are expressed in units of meters.
+ * `meter_scoring`: Changed to True to assume that goal_distance and path_distance are expressed in units of meters.
- * occdist_scale: Increased the weighting for how much the controller should attempt to avoid obstacles from 0.01 to 0.1.
+ * `occdist_scale`: Increased the weighting for how much the controller should attempt to avoid obstacles from 0.01 to 0.1.
- * pdist_scale: Increased the weighting for how much the controller should stay close to the path it was given from 0.6 to 0.9.
+ * `pdist_scale`: Increased the weighting for how much the controller should stay close to the path it was given from 0.6 to 0.9.
- * gdist_scale: Increased the weighting for how much the controller should attempt to reach its local goal from 0.8 to 0.9.
+ * `gdist_scale`: Increased the weighting for how much the controller should attempt to reach its local goal from 0.8 to 0.9.
 When using higher values the rover got stuck several times when trying to transition a corner.

 Oscillation Prevention Parameters

- * yaw_goal_tolerance: Experimented with different values to control the rover rotation when achieving its goal, from 0.15 to 3.14.
+ * `yaw_goal_tolerance`: Experimented with different values to control the rover rotation when achieving its goal, from 0.15 to 3.14.

 ## Results